SF-WDI-LABS/tunely-angular/docs/angular/sprint1.md

 ## Overview

 This sprint we will:
-* mock up some data in our client-side `js` and display it in our view.
+* Mock up some data in our client-side `js` and display it in our view.
-* learn some common Angular built-in directives such as `ng-repeat`.
+* Learn some common Angular built-in directives such as `ng-repeat`.

--look at server.js to see the differences, namely
+-Look at server.js to see the differences between what we've done before and the pieces that are unique to an Angular app, namely:
 ```js
 // set up a route to get the templates, can you find the corresponding functions? note that this is NOT an api route
 app.get('/templates/:name', controllers.api.templates);